Christmas Day with the Hammers!

 After guesting for a number of clubs during the war, including West Ham, Woodgate returned to full-time football in 1946, and went on to score 52 goals in 275 competitive appearances – including his only competitive hat-trick on 25 December 67 years ago!

-Of the 953 players to have featured in a first-team match for West Ham United, only one was born on Christmas Day, or so it seems...
+Of the 961 players to have featured in a first-team match for West Ham United, not a single one was born on Christmas Day.

 Three Hammers came into the world on Christmas Eve - Diafra Sakho, who turned 30 yesterday, Billy Bridgeman (in 1882) and George Irvine (in 1888), both passed away many decades ago.
 And, for the record, Sam Jennings (1924-25) and Sofiane Feghouli (2016-17) were both born on Boxing Day, in 1898 and 1989 respectively.